amusecode/amuse/doc/install/configuration.rst

     > ./configure

-To get a list of options and important environment variablse run
+To get a list of options and important environment variables run
 ```configure``` with the help flag::

     > ./configure --help